 Rest assured — you are not the only student who does not know exactly what to do with your life!
 Our Open/Undecided Academic Advisors will get to know you, assess your personal, scholastic, and extracurricular interests, and help you to craft a curriculum during your first two years at USC that exposes you to a wide array of academic disciplines.
 Ultimately, you do not need to declare a major until the beginning of your junior year, so you have time to take our Core curriculum and introductory coursework in a variety of different fields.
 We are not worried; you will decide on a major eventually, and when you do, we know it will be in an area that really excites you.

 USC is known for its excellence in both teaching and research, and we have made a name for ourselves among the top research universities in the country in large part due to our commitment to undergraduate education.
 We believe in providing outstanding opportunities for growth in the classroom and unique experiences in basic and applied research outside of the classroom.

-Research is a four-year process—we do not want to throw you into a laboratory or plant you at a desk conducting research the moment you arrive on campus.
-An important part of “providing you the opportunity to conduct research” is helping you to determine what specific topic you would like to immerse yourself in.
-We encourage you to meet and get to know your faculty, ask probing questions about their academic interests and seek knowledge in your own.
-Once you have navigated your way to the questions and problems you are most passionate about answering and solving, that is when you should start conducting your research.
+Research is a four-year process — we do not want to throw you into a laboratory or plant you at a desk conducting research the moment you arrive on campus.
+An important part of “providing you the opportunity to conduct research” is helping you determine what specific topic you would like to immerse yourself in.
+We encourage you to meet and get to know your faculty, ask probing questions about their academic interests, and seek knowledge in your own.
+Once you have navigated your way to the questions and problems you are most passionate about, that is when you should start conducting your research.